Making your application

 If your first language is not English, you will need to demonstrate your English language ability.
 This will probably be via an IELTS test.
 You should take this test as early as possible because, if you do not achieve the required level, you may be able to participate in one of our pre-sessional English language courses to get you up to the required entry standard.
 The pre-sessional courses start in mid-July.

 Completing your application

-As part of your application, you have to nominate two referees who can comment on your suitability for the programme.
+As part of your application, you must nominate two referees who can comment on your suitability for the programme.
 The referees should be people who are able to comment on your academic ability and your professional experience.
 If you left university several years ago and are unable to submit an academic reference, two professional references will be acceptable.

 Please ensure you upload the following to your online application:

 - a detailed CV